Switch to a cheaper prepayment meter tariff (UK) — July 2026

 Ready to check for a cheaper prepayment tariff?

-Tell us your postcode and meter type and we’ll show available prepayment meter tariffs for your area—then you can start your switch online.
+Tell us your postcode and meter type and we'll show available prepayment tariffs for your area — and whether moving to Direct Debit or smart PAYG could save you more before the 1 July 2026 cap rise.

 - Whole-of-market comparison